-However, where the legislature seems to have gotten caught up in partisan politics, the state's supreme court was able to bypass that, Dunham said, acting "solely on the facts, based on a pretty solid study of what was going on" was able to follow through on the the conclusion that "the death penalty is not constitutionally sustainable," Dunham told hosts Eugene Puryear and Sean Blackmon.
+However, where the legislature seems to have gotten caught up in partisan politics, the state's supreme court was able to bypass that, Dunham said, acting "solely on the facts, based on a pretty solid study of what was going on" was able to follow through on the conclusion that "the death penalty is not constitutionally sustainable," Dunham told hosts Eugene Puryear and Sean Blackmon.

 Dunham noted that "the death penalty in the United States is becoming more and more geographically isolated" as abolition advances in many states.
-In New England, the only state that retains capital punishment is New Hampshire, due only to a governor's veto over a legislative vote to abolish it.
-Pennsylvania has placed a moratorium on the practice, and on the West Coast both Oregon and Washington had placed moratoria prior to Washington's abolition.
+In New England, the only state that retains capital punishment in New Hampshire, due only to a governor's veto over a legislative vote to abolish it.
+Pennsylvania has placed a moratorium on the practice, and on the West Coast, both Oregon and Washington had placed moratoria prior to Washington's abolition.

 Thus, Dunham noted, the practice is "leaving the north" and "becoming more and more of a creature of the south and the southwest."